raspberrypilearning/powerful-patterns/en/step_1.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">

-Look at these examples and think about the repeated motif.
-How they have been made from circles, ellipses, squares, rectangles and triangles.
+Run this example and think about the repeated motif.
+How would you describe what is happening in the animation?

 **Kek lapis Sarawak**: [See inside](https://trinket.io/python/81be7eb895){:target="_blank"}
 <div class="trinket">